hurxx018/MLE_MSAZ_ND_CapstoneProject/README.md

 ## Project Set Up and Installation
-This project was completed in the defalut setting of the AzureML.
+This project was completed in the default setting of the AzureML.
+The dependencies is described in the conda_dependencies.yml file.

 ## Dataset